vishwajeethneemkar-ctrl/Crazy/README.md

 # Crazy
-Create Financial Planning and forecasting for ICICI bank
+Created Financial Planning and forecasting for ICICI bank